Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 Ice formation in Henderson’s extreme heat is always bad for your pump.
 It signals refrigerant imbalance, airflow restriction, or component failure that will worsen without intervention.

 AirProMaster provides same-day diagnostics for Henderson homeowners in Anthem, Seven Hills, and Inspirada.
-Our licensed HVAC specialists understand elevation-related performance issues and diagnose freeze conditions accurately before recommending repairs.
+Our licensed HVAC specialists have a proven track record of properly diagnosing freeze conditions accurately.
+Always, experienced techs make sure to figure out what’s truly going on before making recommendations.

 Call 24/7 or schedule online.
-Clear pricing, professional testing, and fast service protect your compressor from costly damage and keep your home comfortable even in triple-digit desert heat.
+Clear pricing, professional testing, and fast service protect your compressor from costly damage so that your home is comfortable even in triple-digit desert heat.

 Need Service?
 Contact Us Now!